 Bluehost’s hosting packages go along with a 30-day money-back guarantee, which is standard fare within the web hosting space.
 That said, DreamHost bests it with a powerful 97-day a refund guarantee.

-Bluehost may be a respectable and highly stable web host that makes setting up a web site a breeze.
+Bluehost is a respectable and highly stable web host that makes setting up a web site a breeze.
 The features and therefore the user experience are almost like stablemate HostMonster’s, and therefore the only reason i might suggest picking Bluehost over HostMonster is due to the former’s array of security options.

 If you’re trying to find a web host that’s easy to get created and running, however, you get much more for your money from DreamHost or HostGator, two Editors’ Choice award-winning services, both of which are feature rich and easy to use.